<img src="//bat.bing.com/action/0?ti=5739614&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 We are moving to ETFs because they provide more “bang for the buck,” with lower expense ratios and are considered a more modern approach to this type of investing.
 Members will get better dividends in the long run.

-We expect that member fees will remain the same as they are now.
-Members who invest are charged $2.50/month from their HSA account.
+Members who invest in the self-directed track are charged $2.50/month from their HSA account.

 Yes.
 Members will now be able to initiate or manage their investments directly within the mobile app.
 Members who have not yet invested will see a prompt to “Start Investing.”
 This functionality is available now.